 Most people filing bankruptcy file under Chapter 7 or Chapter 13.
 There are other types of bankruptcy which may apply in rare cases, such as if you own a small business or a family farm.

 Chapter 7 (Straight Liquidation)

 In a bankruptcy case under Chapter 7, you file a petition asking the court to discharge your debts.
 The basic idea in a Chapter 7 bankruptcy is to wipe out (discharge) your debts in exchange for giving up certain property.
 You are allowed to keep certain items that are considered "exempt" under the law.
 But property which is not exempt is sold, and the money from the sale is given to creditors.
 After your creditors have been paid back from what is available, you will receive a discharge of any remaining debts.
 In some cases, all of your property may be exempt and there may be nothing the creditors can receive.
 People in these cases can still receive a bankruptcy discharge.

-If you want to keep a home or a car and you are behind on the payments on a mortgage or car loan, a Chapter 7 case probably will not be the right choice for you.
+If you want to keep a home or a car and you are behind on the payments on a mortgage or car loan, a Chapter 7 case probably may not be the right choice for you.
+It depends on many factors, including how much equity you have in these items.
 Chapter 7 bankruptcy does not eliminate the right of mortgage holders or car loan creditors to take your property to cover your debt.
 You also have to fall below a certain income level to file for a Chapter 7 bankruptcy.
 This is called the “means test.”
 If you make too much money and you don’t pass the means test, you can still file for a Chapter 13 bankruptcy case.

 Chapter 13 (Debt Adjustment)